mmistakes/minimal-mistakes/_pages/skills.md

 ---
 permalink: /skills/
 title: "Skills"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "This is my tech and methodology stack."
 last_modified_at: 2020-10-28T14:51:23-04:00
 classes: wide
 toc: true